 - Exercises are integrated in each segment.
 Each concept is immediately reinforced as soon as it is introduced to keep students on track. - Exercises are designed to facilitate interaction and collaboration.
-This allows for peer-peer engagement, development of interpersonal skills, and promotion of critical thinking skills. - Exercises that involve self editing and collaborative writing are featured.
-This feature develops and promotes student interest in the knowledge areas and content. - There are clear internal summaries and effective displays of information.
-This contributes to ease of access to information and increases students' ability to locate desired content. - Rule explanations are simplified with clear, relevant, and theme based examples.
-This feature provides context that will facilitate learning and increase knowledge retention.

-• There is an obvious structure to the chapter and segment level.
+This allows for peer-to-peer engagement, development of interpersonal skills, and promotion of critical thinking skills. - Exercises that involve self-editing and collaborative writing are featured.
+This feature develops and promotes student interest in the knowledge areas and content. - Clear internal summaries and effective displays of information are included.
+This contributes to ease of access to information and increases students' ability to locate desired content. - Rule explanations are simplified with clear, relevant, and theme-based examples.
+This feature provides context that will facilitate learning and increase knowledge retention. - There is an obvious structure to the chapter and segment level.
 This allows for easy adaptation to existing and changing course needs or assessment outcomes.
+The first eleven chapters will also include an opportunity for students to make connections between their experiences as learners and the material by composing journals.